-Figure 7.4.3a Using key numbers as a search term in Westlaw Edge.
-Click here for screencast:
+Figure 7.4.3a Using a key number as a search term in Westlaw Precision.
+Click here for screencast: https://youtu.be/81F2kSspuyE

-https://youtu.be/zz16bXCU918

 Lexis Topics makes this process easier.
-If we look at the headnotes to a case related to the legal issue, such as Homes, we can find the Lexis Topic Criminal Law & Procedure>...>Miranda Rights>Self-Incrimination

-Privilege>Custodial Interrogation.154 By clicking the on triangle/arrowhead next to the topic, we get a dropdown where we can select "Get Documents" to take us to a list of all cases related to that legal topic (see the screenshot in Figure 7.4.3b).
+If we look at the headnotes to a case related to the legal issue, such as Howes, we can find the Lexis Topic Criminal Law & Procedure>...>Miranda Rights>Self-Incrimination Privilege>Custodial Interrogation.158 By clicking on the triangle/arrowhead next to the topic, we get a dropdown where we can select "Get Documents" to take us to a list of all cases related to that legal topic (see the screenshot in Figure 7.4.3b).
 From the legal topic page, we can run a full-text search of those documents using the search within filter on the left side of the page.
 However, note that Lexis Topics are often broader than key numbers.
 This Topic is combining the more specific legal topics of custody and interrogation, which means there will be more cases associated with it, so you might need to craft a more specific search query to effectively limit your results.